-Group finance Group financial statements oany financial ments 2020 (£'000) 2019 (£'000) 2020 (£'000) 2019 (£'000) Materiality 1,409 1,355 1,393 1,344 Basis for determining materiality 2% of net assets.
-2% of net assets.
-Rationale for the benchmark applied measures including relevant measures In establishing an appropriate benchmark to use, we considered various financial measures including those used by management in their internal reporting, other relevant measures such as regulatory capital surplus, and industry practice.
-Net assets was considered the most appropriate metric given the nature of the business.
-Performance materiality 915 915 880 905 873 Basis for determining performance materiality materiality.
-This has Performance materiality represents 65% of the Group and parent company materiality.
-This has been assessed on criteria such as complexity and the level of controls present at the Group and parent company.
+Group financial statements Parent company financial statements 2021 (£'000) 2020 (£'000) 2021 (£'000) 2020 (£'000) Materiality 1,553 1,409 1,537 1,393 Basis for determining materiality 2% of net assets.
+Rationale for the benchmark applied measures including relevant measures those used by mana such as regulatory c k to use, we consider agement in their inter apital surplus, and in opriate metric given rnal reporting, other dustry practice.
+Net Performance materiality 1,009 915 999 905 Basis for determining performance materiality Performance materiality represents 65% of the Group and parent company materiality.
+This has been assessed on criteria such as complexity and the level of controls present at the Group and parent company, and the level of known and expected errors.